gleal42/42_Minishell/README.md

 	}
 ```

 Now we have another problem.
-We don't know how big the array is going to be.
+We don't know how big the array will be.
 We could make an array of 1000 integers or...
 We make it sexy!

 ```
 	pit_t pid_child;